22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 7. Gregg Lynn Team

-Consistently ranked among the top three agents in San Francisco (with more than $2 billion in transactions), Gregg Lynn’s logo reflects the team’s success and white-glove service.
+Gregg Lynn is consistently ranked among the top three agents in San Francisco, with more than $2 billion in career transactions as of 2026.

 Why this logo works